 The general rule is, never turn unsecured debt into secured debt.
 In other words, don't use a home mortgage to pay off your credit cards, medical bills, or other similar debts.
 If you are thinking about doing this, talk to a credit counselor first to see if it makes sense for you.

 It is a debt collector’s job to get their money any way they can.
 There are other ways to deal with them.
 See our fact sheet, Your Debt Collection Rights.
 If they want you to refinance your mortgage loan, just say NO!

 If you can’t pay on a regular car loan, only your car is repossessed.
 Do not get a mortgage to pay off your car loan!!
 If you take out a mortgage to pay off your car loan and then you fall behind on your mortgage, you will lose your house.
 It’s better to lose your car than your home.

-Some companies will try to sell you a mortgage with really low monthly payments for a short period of time, like 2 or 3 years.
+Some companies try to sell you a mortgage with really low monthly payments for a short period of time, like 2 or 3 years.
 This can seem like a good deal because those early payments might be less than the amount you are paying on your current loan.
 BUT, these loans are usually a trap!
 After the first couple of years, the payments “adjust” to a rate that is usually much higher than the beginning rate.